deckhouse/virtualization/docs/USER_GUIDE.md

    2
    ```

 By default, you confirm the restart.
-To make the module apply the changes itself, set the [`.spec.disruptions.restartApprovalMode`](cr.html#virtualmachine-v1alpha2-spec-disruptions-restartapprovalmode) parameter to `Automatic`:
+To make DP apply the changes itself, set the [`.spec.disruptions.restartApprovalMode`](cr.html#virtualmachine-v1alpha2-spec-disruptions-restartapprovalmode) parameter to `Automatic`:

 ```yaml
 spec: